-At the time of the attacks on the World Trade Center and the Pentagon, General Re Corp. was the fourth-largest reinsurer in the world, helping major insurance companies manage their own risks.
+At the time of the attacks on the World Trade Center and the Pentagon, General Re Corp. was the fourth-largest reinsurer in the world, helping major insurance companies obtain insurance to manage their own risks.
 Under the guidance of investor Warren Buffett, General Re's parent company, Berkshire Hathaway, had increased its net worth for 37 consecutive years.
-September 11 cost Berkshire Hathaway roughly \$2.28 billion, with most of that total resulting from the insurance end of the conglomerate.
+September 11 cost Berkshire Hathaway roughly \$2.28 billion, with most of that total resulting from the insurance end of its business.